Comparison

 The other six days of the week

-GameDay handles matchday brilliantly.
-TidyHQ handles the rest — chasing unpaid memberships, coordinating committee tasks, recording meeting minutes, managing club finances, and communicating with members.
+GameDay handles matchday.
+TidyHQ handles the rest β€” chasing unpaid memberships, coordinating committee tasks, recording meeting minutes, managing club finances, and communicating with members.
 Most club admin happens off the field, and that's the part GameDay doesn't cover.

 GameDay collects registration fees.
-TidyHQ manages what happens after — invoicing, payment tracking, Xero sync, overdue reminders, and the financial reports your committee needs for the AGM.
-Your treasurer stops reconciling across spreadsheets.
+TidyHQ manages what happens after β€” invoicing, payment tracking, Xero sync, overdue reminders, and the financial reports your committee needs for the AGM.
+Your treasurer stops reconciling between the federation flow and the books.

 What GameDay does well

-GameDay is purpose-built for Australian competitive sport and it shows.
-Fixture management, competition draws, ladders, and results tracking are native.
-Many state sporting bodies mandate GameDay for registrations — if yours does, that's settled.
-Volunteer and umpire rostering, sport-specific registration forms, and deep integration with the Australian sports ecosystem are genuinely strong.
-For competition management specifically, they're the standard.
+GameDay is purpose-built for Australian federated sport.
+Fixture management, competition draws, ladders, results tracking, and volunteer/umpire rostering are native.
+Many state sporting bodies have standardised on GameDay for registrations β€” if yours has, you're using it regardless.
+Sport-specific registration forms and deep integration with the Australian sports ecosystem are real strengths.
+For the competition flow specifically, they're the standard your state body has picked.

 We think honest comparisons build more trust than pretending competitors don’t exist.
 Try both and see which one your committee actually uses.